microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 Welcome to Challenge-09!

-Challenge-09 is designed to introduce you to the FHIR service IoT Connector.
-This challenges can be performed in any subscription and is not dependent on the work from prior challenges.

-Challenge-09 introduces the IoT Connector for the FHIR service PaaS, with the OSS deployments offered as a bonus challenge.
-This will help you become familiar with the data flow for IoT to FHIR and will broaden your knowledge of Remote Patient Monitoring scenarios.
+In this challenge, you will get experience ingesting data via the IoT Connector in Azure Health Data Services.

 ## Background

-With the rise of wearable devices, Remote Patient Monitoring (RPM) has exploded in the healthcare marketplace.
-Many vendors have tried a proprietary approach to the hardware and software underneath their wearable technologies.
-Microsoft has taken an agnostic approach to Remote Patient Monitoring and wearable data ingestion by offering a tool kit for converting output from any wearable device into FHIR resources.
+With the rise of wearable technologies, Remote Patient Monitoring (RPM) devices and other IoT systems have exploded in the healthcare marketplace.
+While many vendors use proprietary data models for the hardware and software underneath their IoT devices, Microsoft has taken a platform agnostic approach by offering a tool kit for converting output from any medical IoT device into FHIR resources.

 ## Learning Objectives for Challenge-09